2 Moves By Trump This Past Week Could Reshape U.S. Health Insurance In Big Ways

 "Some states will do everything they can to keep individual markets strong and stable.
 Others won't," says Sabrina Corlette, a research professor at the Center on Health Insurance Reforms at Georgetown University.

 So what expectations should consumers have?
-Analysts say there are three key takeaways:
+Analysts say there are three key takeaways.

 Protections for pre-existing health problems are uncertain

-Polls show that keeping the ACA's guarantees on coverage for people with medical problems is a top concern for Americans, and Democrats have made their defense of the health law a key part of their midterm election campaigns.
+Polls show that keeping the ACA's guarantees of coverage for people with medical problems is a top concern for Americans, and Democrats have made their defense of the health law a key part of their midterm election campaigns.

 Republicans have gotten that message; even those who voted to repeal the ACA or joined a lawsuit by 20 red states to overturn the federal law now say they want to protect people with pre-existing conditions.
 Still, GOP lawmakers have not introduced any plan that would be as protective as the current law.

 In August, the administration released a rule allowing expanded use of short-term health plans, which are less expensive than ACA policies.
-To get those lower prices, most of these plans do not include insurance coverage for prescription drugs, maternity care, mental health or substance abuse treatments.
+To get those lower prices, most of these plans do not include insurance coverage for prescription drugs, maternity care or mental health or substance abuse treatments.

-The move is unlikely to benefit people who have chronic health problems, because short-term plans are allowed to reject people with pre-existing conditions or decline to cover care for those medical problems.
+The move is unlikely to benefit people who have chronic health problems, because short-term plans are allowed to reject people with pre-existing conditions or to decline to cover care for those medical problems.

 Under the rule, insurers can sell these short-term policies (which may be sold as soon as next month) to last for up to a year's duration, with an option to renew for up to three years.
 That reverses an Obama-era directive that limited the length of such policies to a maximum of 90 days.

 Administration officials estimate such plans could draw 600,000 new enrollees next year, and others have estimated the numbers could be far higher.
-The concern is if many healthy people in 2019 switch out of the ACA market — now estimated to have about 17 million enrollees — and choose short-term plans instead, premiums will rise for those who remain in the ACA market.
+The concern is if many healthy people in 2019 switch out of the ACA market and choose short-term plans instead, premiums will rise for those who remain in the ACA market.
 That would hike premiums for people with pre-existing conditions.
-It would also make the ACA market less attractive for insurers, and could lead them to stop offering plans on the exchange.
+It would also make the ACA market less attractive for insurers and could lead them to stop offering plans on the exchange.

 Which state you live in matters